luketurk/lucky-beard/README.md

 # Lucky Beard Demo

-This is a complete project as part of an interview process for a front end dev position at lucky beard.
+This is a  project as part of an interview process for a Front-End Engineer position at LuckyBeard.

 ## 1) Setup & Installation